krocon/node-regroup-ebooks/README.md

-# node-scan-dir
+# node-regroup-ebooks

-Scans given directory
+Scans given directory and moves all ebook files to a target folder.
+Several subdirectories will be created (re grouping).

-it's just a sandbox
+it's just a sandbox at the moment.